 As they say, life is too short.

 It doesn’t mean you need to forgive everyone either.
-Sometimes it is more about letting go of the negative feelings.
+Sometimes it is more about letting go of negative feelings.
 Mostly, it’s about moving on.

 Think of a new parent.
 Though I am not a parent myself, I am reasonably sure once that new baby comes into your life, your priorities change.
 Dramatically.
 I doubt if new parents worry about the same trivial stuff they used to.
 They suddenly have a much bigger picture in mind.